 If you are escalating hiring efforts, ask:

-If you’re building your talent pipeline for future hiring, ask:
+If building a talent pipeline for future hiring, ask:

 Outlining the existing touchpoints in the candidate journey is what helps you understand your recruitment marketing success metrics, and helps you identify what is working now and what isn’t.
 Rather than identifying the source of hire that brings the candidate into your talent funnel or application process, it allows you to identify all steps, the number of steps, and the kind of steps that led a candidate to apply.
 Building on these touchpoints with fresh ideas helps you modify what your candidate experience and candidate journey looks like, whether you’re doing it for the roles you need to fill now or for open positions in the future.